 - Store raw meat, fish and poultry on the lowest shelf in the coldest part of the refrigerator or in the meat drawer.
-Use these products within four days of purchase.

 - Cook or freeze fresh poultry, fish and ground meats within two days.
 Cook or freeze whole cuts of beef, veal or lamb within five days.

 If you aren't sure whether food has gone bad, follow the academy's advice: "When in doubt, throw it out."